From Rats to Riches

-From Rats to Riches is a studio album by the rock band Good Rats, released in 1978.
+From Rats to Riches is an album by the American rock band Good Rats, released in 1978.
+It was produced by Flo & Eddie.
+Joe Franco's drumming was influenced primarily by Tony Williams and Carmine Appice.

 Critical reception

+The Poughkeepsie Journal deemed From Rats to Riches "East Coast urban rock," writing that "underlying all of these darkly decadent circumstances is a determination to get out from under the crowd."
+The Morning News labeled it "solid, blues-based hard rock from a Zappa-like group."

 AllMusic called the album "strong but overlooked."
 Chuck Eddy, in Terminated for Reasons of Taste, wrote: "Heavier than I would have guessed, and more lyrically and structurally eccentric ... than I figured from supposed bar-band hacks, with sonic influences running the gamut from doo-wop to prog to maybe even punk."
-The Encyclopedia of Popular Music deemed the album the Good Rats' best.
+Noting a 1993 reissue, Newsday deemed Good Rats "the tri-state area's greatest bar band."
+The Encyclopedia of Popular Music considered it Good Rats' best album.